marvosyntactical/joeynmt/NOTES.md

 -> two options:
 1. do kvr\_attention fwd pass in TransformerDecoder, maybe take only last hidden state of last layer or something
-2. do kvr\_attention within TransformerDecoderLayer (ass in block comments)
+2. do kvr\_attention within TransformerDecoderLayer (as in block comments)

 according to Artem I should definitely do 1, best move it all to generator (but for that, interface-wise, in kvrRNN I would need to do kvr attention outside of unroll, then im missing the point of attention mechanism though?)